 No - FIV only infects cats and does not affect any other species including humans, dogs etc.

 Cats with FIV do not need any long-term treatment specifically for FIV and there is no ‘cure’.
 Provided they remain healthy they will not require any treatment, so measures should be taken to protect the cat from infections and to keep the cat as generally healthy as possible - the healthier a cat, the longer the disease-free period tends to be.

 Ensure a healthy lifestyle by providing her with good quality food in appropriate quantities, regular worming, preventative flea treatment and yearly booster vaccinations.
-If she appears unwell, see a vet as soon as possible and treat any infections promptly.
+If your cat appears unwell, see a vet as soon as possible and treat any infections promptly.
 Avoid feeding raw foods such as meat due to bacterial risk.